How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Setting

 The game of chess is played between a player with the white pieces (denoted ${\cal \bf{W}}$) who makes the first move, and a player with the black pieces (denoted ${\cal \bf{B}}$).
 We do not describe the rules of chess here; they are readily available.
 The game can end with ${\cal \bf{W}}$ winning, with the corresponding result of 1 for the game; a win for ${\cal \bf{B}}$ is assigned the value 0, and a draw, 0.5.

 For testing the various algorithms, we used Stockfish \cite{StockfishEngine,StockfishGitHub}, the most popular {\em chess engine} (i.e. chess-playing software), which is freely available for download.
-The engine's choice of a move is not deterministic, but has randomness intentionally "injected" into it.
-The strength of the engine can be set by fixing its {\em ELO} level \cite{Elo1978}.
-For example, 1500 corresponds to a solid club player, and 3190 (the maximal level), is stronger than the world chess champion.
-In Appendix I, we present an example of different moves chosen when the engine is set to different levels.
+When playing at reduced strength (e.g., via the UCI-Elo or Skill Level options), Stockfish introduces stochasticity into move selection.
+The engine considers several candidate moves and applies a randomized bias to the scores of slightly weaker moves, making suboptimal choices more likely at lower strength levels \cite{StockfishFAQ}.
+The strength of the engine can be set by applying its built-in command to determine its {\em Elo} level \cite{Elo1978}.
+For example, 1500 corresponds to a human player who had moved beyond beginner, and 3190 (the maximal level) is stronger than the world chess champion; different Elo levels produce notably different moves for the same position.

+\textbf{Empirical move randomness.} To quantify the intrinsic randomness of the engine, and to ensure that the proposed algorithms are not learning repetitive patterns, we ran many engine--engine games and recorded both board positions and short sequences of moves.
+Specifically, we estimated the entropy of the position distribution after the 10th move, as well as the entropy of the sequences of moves 15-20, both over 100,000 games.
+Let $p_i$ denote the empirical probability of outcome $i$ (a position or a move sequence) across repeated runs.
+We measured randomness using the Shannon entropy

+which corresponds to an effective number $2^{H}$ of equally likely outcomes.
+The entropy of board positions after White's 10th move was $H = \text{16.607}$ bits (an effective number of $\text{99895}$ positions).
+For the sequence of moves from move 15 to move 20 we obtained an entropy of $H = \text{16.584}$ bits (an effective number of $\text{98262}$ sequences).
+Both numbers are very close to the number of games tested (100000), indicating a very large diversity of positions and move sequences across runs, consistent with substantial variability in engine play.

-The features of the engine we used are its choice of a move at a given position, as well as its estimate of a position's strength for ${\cal \bf{W}}$, given by a number between 0 and 1, which is referred to as "WDL" (for Win-Draw-Lose).
-A value of $\alpha$ means that the engine estimates the expected value of the game's result to be $\alpha$.
+\textbf{Basic engine features.} The features of the engine we used are its choice of a move at a given position, as well as its estimate of a position's strength for ${\cal \bf{W}}$, given by a number between 0 and 1, which is referred to as "WDL" (for Win-Draw-Lose).
+A value of $\alpha$ means that the engine estimates the expected value of the game's result to be $\alpha$, and it is computed by $\frac{w + 0.5d}{1000}$, where $w$ resp. $d$ are the numbers of projected victories resp. draws if 1000 games are played from the current position.